-The following procedural improvements were incorporated following completion of the pilot phase:
+The following procedural improvements have been incorporated to the local authority review methodology:

-- a) reviews programme to be implemented on a multi-annual basis, rather than discrete phases; - b) early notification to authorities regarding their scheduling in the programme; - c) updated information request; - d) a workplace survey, which is completed on an anonymous basis, is issued to all planning department staff as part of the information request stage; - e) advance provision of the statutory information request, to allow early consideration and preparation of response material by the planning department; - f) streamlining of written information to be provided formally in response to the information request; - g) formal written response material to be signed-off at director of service level and coordinated through a single contact point within the authority; - h) strict timeframe to be adhered to for the provision of written response material; - i) supplementary information to be gathered through other more direct engagements (see next point), rather than written procedure; - j) local authority to facilitate on-site engagement via face-to-face / workshop style meetings over a consecutive number of days (subsequent clarifications or additional information will be transmitted via email or through video conferencing); and - k) Feedback survey (anonymous) to be issued to all planning department staff following the conclusion of the implementation and monitoring stage.
+- a) reviews programme to be implemented on a multi-annual basis, rather than discrete phases; - b) early notification to authorities regarding their scheduling in the programme; - c) updated information request; - d) advance provision of the statutory information request, to allow consideration and preparation; - e) streamlining of written information to be provided formally in response to the information request; - f) formal written response material to be signed-off at director of service level and coordinated through a single contact point within the authority; - g) strict timeframe to be adhered to for the provision of written response material; - h) supplementary information to be gathered through other more direct engagements (see next point), rather than written procedure; and, - i) local authority to facilitate on-site engagement via face-to-face / workshop style meetings over a consecutive number of days (subsequent clarifications or additional information will be transmitted via email or through video conferencing).

-Importance of Local Authority Reviews and Performance Monitoring and Assessment Local authorities play a crucial role in delivering sustainable development, protecting the environment, promoting economic development and creating places in which people want to live, work and enjoy life.
+Importance of Local Authority Reviews and Performance Monitoring and Assessment

+Local authorities play a crucial role in delivering sustainable development, protecting the environment, promoting economic development and creating places in which people want to live, work and enjoy life.

 The work of local authorities, together with a range of stakeholders in both the public, private and community sectors, is vital in implementing the Government's policy and investment frameworks for planning and infrastructure under Project Ireland 2040, which includes the National Planning Framework (NPF) and National Development Plan (NDP).